JetBrains/Grammar-Kit/README.md

 --------------
 1.2.0

+* Generator: mixin-class methods can be used as method-mixin's to populate rule PSI interface
 * Generator: output directories detection for JFlex/BNF generators
 * Generator: "generate" attribute supersedes global "generateXXX" attributes
 * Generator: compact local variables names by default to improve code readability